yuriylesyuk/ahr/README.md

 ## Disclaimer

-This example is not an official Google product, nor is it part of an official Google product.
+This repository and its contents are not an official Google product, nor are they part of an official Google product.

 ## License

 This material is copyright 2020, Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.

+## Contributing

+See the [contributing instructions](/CONTRIBUTING.md) to get started.

 ## Status